First Saturday Science at Metropolitan State University offers a fun hands-on learning opportunity for children!

 The workshops are led and planned by university student workers, university STEM students, interns from the Science Museum of Minnesota, faculty, staff, and other community partners.

-First Saturday Science on February 1st, 2025
+First Saturday Science on December 6th, 2025

-This month is all about Ecosystems!
+This month is all about Climate and Air Quality!

-- When: February 1st, 10am – 12pm
+- When: Saturday, December 6th, 10am – 12pm

 - Where: Metro State University

-Jason R. Carter Science Education Center, Room 116
+Jason R. Carter Science Education Center

 664 East Sixth Street, Saint Paul